Chaim Soutine

 Memoirs, biographies

 Interlinear translation.
-The life of Lilianna Lungina, as told by her in Oleg Dorman's film
+The life of Lilianna Lungina, as told in Oleg Dorman's film

 19.99 €